top of page

 Catit Covered Box

-I have 2 of these in my bedroom.
-They are less frequented by the cats than the living room boxes, but they still use them.
+I had 2 of these in my bedroom for a long time (replaced with the TownTime above).
+They were used less frequented by the cats than the living room boxes, but they still used them.
 DO NOT use that ridiculous door.
 Remove it so the box is semi-open and easy to get in and out of.

 Pros: